lucasstarepravo/infer-ls/README.md

-# LABFM_LinearSystemSurrogate
+# infer-ls

-LABFM_LinearSystemSurrogate is a project that implements pretrained neural networks to surrogate the linear system of the Laplace operator in the local anisotropic basis function method (LABFM).
+infer-ls is a project that implements pretrained neural networks to surrogate the linear system of the Laplace operator in the local anisotropic basis function method (LABFM).
 The intended application is to conduct a convergence analysis of the results obtained with the neural networks, evaluating the quality of these results.

 ## Table of Contents